Frequently Asked Questions

 CWOD stands for Class Workout of the Day.
 It is normally a “metcon” (metabolic conditioning workout) that will get your heart rate up, get you sweating and working hard!

 No way!
 Weightlifting does not make women bulky.
 Women do not have enough testosterone to produce large muscle development.
 Weightlifting increases your muscle mass and when you have more muscle mass, your body works more at rest which increases your metabolism and speeds weight loss!
+Think "toning" - toning is muscle building and fat loss which in turn leads to a leaner physique.

-I’m not in very good shape right now.
-Should I work out and get in better shape then come to CrossFit?
+I'm not in very good shape right now.
+Should I work out, get in better shape and then come to CrossFit?

-Nope!
+Not at all!
 We take people of all walks of life and can put them into a CrossFit class.
 The beauty of CrossFit is that it is universally scalable, meaning a 20 year old athlete and a 80 year old grandparent can do the same workout with some modifications.

 You’ll find that here at CrossFit Cambridge it’s a very welcoming environment!
 We know each other by name and support each other during our workouts.
 Everyone roots for each other and wants the other to succeed.
 There is no judgement, only support!